 Bluey Truscott Scholarship

 A $1,000 scholarship and medallion awarded to two Year 10 students – $500 in Year 10 and in Year 11.
 Funded and administered by MHSOBA, the scholarship recognises leadership history and potential.
 Recipients also demonstrate academic endeavour and results, sporting involvement and achievement and co-curricular participation.
 Short-listed applicants attend a selection panel interview-dates to be announced.
-Applications closed for 2021.
+Applications closed.